makrai/notes/bamler17-dynamic-embed.md

   * tracks the semantic evolution of individual words over time
   * represents words and contexts by latent trajectories in an embedding space
-    * At each moment in time, the embedding vectors are inferred from a probabilistic version of word2vec [Mikolov+ 2013].
-These embedding
+    * At each moment in time, the embedding vectors are inferred from a probabilistic version of word2vec [Mikolov+ 2013]
     * vectors are connected in time through a latent diffusion process
   * two scalable variational inference algorithms skip-gram smoothing and skip-gram filtering
     * allow us to train the model jointly over all times
 * Experimental results on three different corpora
-  * more interpretable and ... higher predictive likelihoods than ... static models trained separately on time slices
+  * more interpretable and higher predictive likelihoods than static models trained separately on time slices

 # 1 Intro